What is the Deposit Return Scheme?

 Who will it impact?

-The Scheme will impact all consumers and also business as well.
+The Scheme will impact all consumers and also businesses as well.

 Drink producers, importers, wholesalers and retailers all have obligations under The Deposit and Return Scheme for Scotland Regulations 2020.
 You may have obligations under more than one category.
-The information below will help you identify who you are and what you need do to comply with the Regulations.
+Further information can be found on the SEPA website

 How will this work for bars / pubs / restaurants / hotel / cafes?